TranslucentFoxHuman/ClipIM/README.md

 ```

 ### Arch Linux
-To build this project on Fedora, install the following:
+To build this project on Arch Linux, install the following:
 - base-devel
 - cmake
 - qt5-base or qt6-base